mhibx/wazuh-security-monitoring-lab/investigations/incident-03b-powershell-encoded-command.md

 - Sysmon Event ID 1 provides detailed process creation telemetry.
 - PowerShell command-line parameters provide valuable detection context.
 - `-EncodedCommand` is a useful indicator for further investigation.
-- Wazuh can detect and enrich the event with MITRE ATT&CK mapping.
+- Wazuh can detect the activity and associate it with MITRE ATT&CK T1059.001.
 - Windows Event Viewer can be used to validate the original endpoint event.
 - Endpoint and SIEM timestamps can be correlated to reconstruct the execution timeline.
+- The presence of encoded PowerShell alone is not sufficient to determine malicious intent.

 The activity was intentionally benign and generated only for detection and investigation purposes.

 ---

-## Key Takeaways
+# Key Takeaways

 > PowerShell itself is not inherently malicious.